rehierl/html-outliner-spec/issue-associations.md

 reference the first inner section of the SR element.

-When exiting a SR element, the `current section` variable will be reset to the same reference that it had before entering the SR element - i.e. the last section that is located in front of the SR element.
+When exiting a SR element, the `current section` variable will be reset to the same reference that it had just before entering the SR element - i.e. the last section that is located in front of the SR element.

 NOTE - With regards to the current step, both cases work as intended.
 That is, a SR element does not contribute to the outline of its ancestor sectioning element.